10 Questions on 10 Years of Travel

 How do you do laundry?

-This is one of my favorite questions – mainly because it weirdly predictable that people are concerned about my laundry.
-The answer is, I do it where everyone else does it – in laundromats, hostels, hotel sinks, Airbnb apartments, with women by the side of the road, and guest houses.
+This is one of my favorite questions – mainly because it is weirdly predictable that people are concerned about my laundry.
+The answer is I do it where everyone else does it – in laundromats, hostels, hotel sinks, Airbnb apartments, with women by the side of the road, and guest houses.
 The key is – never pass it up, when you can find laundry – do it!
 I know it seems strange – but you always seem to find laundry when you need it – the universe is pretty kind in that regard.

 Do you get tired of constantly traveling?